Many developers spend a fair amount of the day waiting:

 I strongly recommend against trying to do any real Rails development on Windows using Windows Ruby.
 Its slow and you will hit gems that do not work.

-Harry almost 11 years ago
+Harry over 11 years ago

 Harry